michaelayoade/chatwoot-ai/deployment-guide.md

 2. Consider implementing a more robust error handling and retry mechanism for API calls

 3. Regularly review the conversations to ensure the agent is providing accurate responses

+4. Set up monitoring and alerting:
+   - Use Prometheus and Grafana for metrics visualization
+   - Set up alerts for high error rates or response times
+   - Monitor OpenAI API usage to control costs

 ## Advanced Customization